AspenForester/AspenForester.github.io/_posts/2018-04-15-Too_Many_Parameters.md

 Data files like this have many uses and seem to support good DevOps practices.
 I'm looking forward to re-examining some of my other Scripts, Functions, and Modules with this new tool in my kit.
 I hope you are too!

 P.S.
 I have a confession to make, and maybe you've spotted what I've done.
-After talking to another, more PowerShell savvy coworker, I came to the realization that I could have implemented these service control tasks as a DSC configuration.
+After talking to another coworker, I came to the realization that I could have implemented these service control tasks as a DSC configuration.